 - The U-M Basic Retirement Savings Plan is a 403(b) and 401(a) plan with immediate vesting. - You contribute 5% of your pre-tax salary and U-M contributes 10% after 1 year of service once you are enrolled in the Basic Plan.
-If you are subject to a collective bargaining agreement, consult with the terms of the agreement to confirm the contribution rate. - The Basic Plan does not offer loans and cash withdrawals are not available while you are still employed. - You may cash out or rollover your contributions at any age after you have terminated employment; U-M contributions may be cashed out or rolled over at age 55 or older once you have terminated.
+If you are subject to a collective bargaining agreement, consult with the terms of the agreement to confirm the contribution rate. - The Basic Retirement Plan does not offer loans, although cash withdrawals of your 5% 403(b) contribution are available while employed due to total and permanent disability, if you have an IRS-defined financial hardship, or at age 59 1/2 or older. - You may cash out or rollover your contributions at any age after you have terminated employment; U-M contributions may be cashed out or rolled over at age 55 or older once you have terminated.